theanam/webaudio-oscilloscope/README.md

 ```

 *This package has an utility function, `createAudioContext` to create an audio context (to avoid dealing with `createAudioContext` and `webkitCreateAudioContext` variations)*

+> This package also has an utility function `getUSerMedia` that resolves with a Media stream, or resolves with a `null`.
+This deals with the different variations and prefixed versions of the `getUserMedia` API.

 #### Since Creating *Oscilloscope from `mediaStream`*  is a very common user case, There's a shorthand function for this.The above code can also be written like: